 - References to published work are properly added and cited

 - Keywords not appearing in the title are listed

-You should receive an auto-generated confirmation email (be sure to find this in your email).
+You should receive an auto-generated confirmation email (be sure to find this in your mailbox).

 On your ARPHA dashboard, the status of the manuscript will change to in pre-submission review and will be in read-only mode for authors.

-While your abstract is in pre-submission review, you may see the work of various technical editors suggesting changes to be made, making comments on your abstract, or flagging editorial status (in your dashboard) but you will only be able to view, not edit your submission yet.
+While your abstract is in pre-submission review, you may see the work of various technical editors suggesting changes to be made, or making comments on your abstract but you will only be able to view, not edit your submission yet.
 Wait until you receive official notice that feedback has been requested—do not ask technical editors to make changes.

 Your manuscript may require more than one cycle of revision so please address communications promptly.